Skip to content

 Shirley West Canterbury — Property Data and Demographics

 Shirley West is a small suburb in Canterbury with a population of 4,281 and a median age of 35.
 Median personal income is $35K per year.
 The main ethnic groups are European, Māori, Asian.
-Canterbury population estimates moved +1.6% in the year ended June 2024, after averaging +1.9% a year from 2018 to 2023, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
+Canterbury population estimates moved +1.1% in the year ended June 2025, after moving +2.1% in 2024, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
 The resident employment base moved from 2,049 in 2018 to 2,082 in 2023 (+1.6%), which should be read as a census-to-census employment backdrop rather than a live jobs series.
 Te Waihanga's December 2025 Pipeline snapshot tracked over 12,000 NZ infrastructure initiatives, with more than 2,700 under construction and transport taking 52% of projected 2026 pipeline spend, which should be read as a broader national delivery backdrop rather than a suburb-specific project list.

 Median weekly rent in Shirley West is $600 (600 houses, 0 units).
 This represents approximately 88% of median weekly personal income.

-Livability indicators for Shirley West: NZDep decile 9 (high deprivation); 1 school with avg EQI 494.
+Livability indicators for Shirley West: NZDep decile 9 (high deprivation); 1 school with avg EQI 494; 26 transport stops (26 bus).

 Market & money